 Ronan Whittern is a bassoon player and conductor specialising in the performance of new music.
-Originally from Ireland, he now lives and freelances in Gent, Belgium.
+Originally from Ireland, he now lives and works in Essen, Germany.

 In 2019, Ronan graduated from the International Ensemble Modern Academy (IEMA) in Frankfurt am Main, Germany, where he spent a year studying intensely the literature and performance practice of contemporary music under the tutelage of members of the Ensemble Modern.
 While a member of IEMA, he had the opportunity to perform at festivals throughout Europe, including Wittener Tage für neue Kammermusik (Germany), Gaudeamus Muziekweek (Netherlands), and 180 Degrees Festival and Laboratory for innovative Art Sofia (Bulgaria).

 In 2018, he completed his Masters studies at the Royal Conservatoire of Scotland in Glasgow with David Hubbard and Peter Whelan, where he also completed his undergraduate studies.
 From 2010-12 he studied at Chetham’s School of Music, Manchester, with Anthea Wood and Steve Magee.